roman-milk/roman-milk.github.io/making-scents.md

+===

- ****** Making Scents Ch.
-03 ****** byBoratus© He got up and reached around her.
+He got up and reached around her.
 He removed both the toys and the restraints and she knelt in front of his chair with her head on the seat, crying.
 "Please, Richard.
 I'm sorry."

  "Oh, now does my horny little slut need to cum?"